 Add the tomatoes, onion, garlic, lemon juice, and seasoning packet to the pot and stir.
-Return lid to pot and set to Manual for 10 minutes.
-Do a quick pressure release, stir, and serve.
+Set the Instant Pot to Sauté, and cook for an additional 20-25 minutes.
+You can also serve this over rice.

 Ok, so if you are just joining us, here are some helpful past posts regarding my favorite holiday, specifically my Thanksgiving Planner (which is still my proverbial holiday bible of organization and recipes), the What I Wish I Knew post, and if you want to see a diatribe about the disappearing Thanksgiving, click here.
 Thanksgiving is my personal Superbowl, and I’ve cooked for crowds both large and small.
 I love it, but since I cook sooooo freaking much food, I really do need leftover ideas, because the Heathens will balk at eating the same meal for three days afterwards.
 My leftover approach is two-fold: have a selection of dishes that I make and freeze, then a selection of meal ideas to take us through the long weekend.
 After spending a small fortune on Thanksgiving, you can bet your behind I’m going to stretch those leftovers like crazy.